System Design Space

 Good fit

-• High-load transactional services that need strong consistency and automatic sharding.
+• High-load transactional services that need strong consistency and automatic sharding without manual partitioning.

-• Teams ready to invest in key design and distributed SQL operational discipline.
+• The team is ready to invest in key design and distributed SQL operations — without that, the advantages never show up.

 Avoid when

-• Cases where full-text search or pure OLAP dominates without a transactional core.
+• Full-text search or pure OLAP dominates without a transactional core — purpose-built engines are stronger here.

 Practice: DDL and DML